Livestock Protection

 Get off your bike and continue walking at a leisurely pace. |

-Where are the herds plus dogs in the Binntal Landscape Park?
+Where are the herds and dogs located in the Binntal Landscape Park?

 Interactive map